 How to make Black Eyed Peas in the Instant Pot?

-I am suggesting to grind these ingredients for this curry, however you can also just dice them and use in the exact same recipe.
-This is a very basic recipe otherwise – Heat oil with some cumin seeds, saute the onions with ginger garlic and then the tomatoes.
-Add the spices and black eyed peas, and cook at high pressure.
+- I am suggesting to grind these ingredients for this curry, however you can also just dice them and use in the exact same recipe.

 Make this a Instant Pot Black Eyed Pea Vegetable Soup?

 Want to make this a hearty soup.
 Add some veggies such as carrots and celery before pressure cooking.
 Then stir in some collard greens or spinach or kale once pressure cooking is completed.
 Enjoy with some delicious garlic bread on the side.